parhanzikkry/ShopeeBETest/README.md

 ## How To Run
 ### Via Docker
+#### Prerequisites
+You are already have docker:18.09.0 (same version is recomended), and docker-compose:1.23.1 (same version is recomended) in your PC.
+(Note: im use Ubuntu 18.04)
 #### Step
 1. Pull this git repository first.
 2. Move to directory shopeeTest Ex: cd shopeeTest